 We have audited the accompanying consolidated balance sheets of A.M.
 Castle & Co. and subsidiaries (the "Company") as of December 31, 2009 and 2008, and the related consolidated statements of operations, stockholders' equity, and cash flow for each of the three years in the period ended December 31, 2009.
 Our audits also included the financial statement schedule listed in the Index at Item 15.
 These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the consolidated financial statements and financial statement schedule financial statements and financial statements and financial statement schedule financial statements and financial statements.
+Our responsibility is to express an opinion on the consolidated financial statements and financial statement schedule based on our audits.